-21. Whether seated in the Chamber or standing behind the Chair or elsewhere Members must take care that private conversations or observations on debate do not disturb proceedings or make it difficult to hear whoever is speaking.
+- 20. Whether seated in the Chamber or standing behind the Chair or elsewhere, you must take care that your private conversation or observations on debate do not disturb proceedings or make it difficult to hear whoever is speaking. - 21.
+You should remember that the TV cameras do not focus only on the Member speaking but also broadcast occasional reaction shots during debates and question time.

-- 22. Members should remember that the TV cameras do not focus only on the person speaking but also broadcast occasional reaction shots during debates and question time. - 23.
-When listening to a debate Members may not spend longer than a brief period on their phones or electronic devices.
-Devices should not be used for correspondence and should be used discreetly.
-Books or newspapers should not be read in the Chamber.
+22. When listening to a debate you should not read books or newspapers or obviously devote yourself to your phone or other electronic device.